WELL UnTapped 2020

 The 2020 UnTapped Cohort consisted of eight elected officials from throughout the state of California.
 The fellows traveled to different watersheds in California to learn about regional water challenges and best practices and to develop the leadership and interpersonal skills necessary to make a lasting impact on California water policy.

-January 17–19, 2020: The opening retreat of UnTapped 2020 took place in Los Angeles, which included an exploration and survey of the LA River, team-building exercises such as Speed Interviews and Circle to Square, and an introduction to leadership development tools.
+January 17–19, 2020: The opening retreat of UnTapped 2020 took place in Los Angeles, and included an exploration and survey of the LA River, team-building exercises, such as speed interviews and “Circle to Square,” and an introduction to leadership development tools.
 Fellows interviewed and heard from the following guest speakers: Senator Elena Maria Durazo, California’s 24th State Senate District; Ed Reyes, Executive Director of RiverLA; and Liliana Griego, Senior Manager of Policy, Advocacy, and Engagement at Friends of the LA River.